oabirkedal/irRemoteApp/README.md

 - Ole Andreas Birkedal

 ## Acknowledgements
-- Thank you to Don Coleman for writing the Ionic BLE Peripheral plugin and for providing examples on how to use it.
+- Thank you to Don Coleman for writing the Ionic BLE Peripheral plugin and for providing examples.
 I relied especially on his Connect example.
 See: https://github.com/don/ionic-ble-examples